 H&M Group is committed to contributing to fire, building and electrical safety in our supply chain.
 We were one of the first signatories of the Accord on Fire and Building Safety in Bangladesh, which was signed in 2013.
 It was an agreement between the international trade union IndustriALL Global Union and more than 200 apparel brands and retailers to make fire, electrical and structural improvements in the Bangladesh ready-made garment industry.

 In May 2020, the Accord operations in Bangladesh were transferred to the then newly founded RMG Sustainability Council (RSC).
-This is a Bangladesh not-for-profit organisation with tripartite governance structures and equal representation on the board of directors of international brands, trade unions and suppliers.
-RSC adopted all Accord protocols and articles and has maintained operations since the Transition Accord ended in May 2021.
-In collaboration with all stakeholders, we aim to secure the continued success of the RSC.
+This is a Bangladesh not-for-profit organisation with a tripartite governance structure and equal representation on the board of directors of international brands, trade unions and suppliers.
+The RSC adopted all Accord protocols and articles.

-This agreement is a legally binding commitment and will, in collaboration with industry stakeholders in Pakistan, continue our joint efforts on this very important area.
+This agreement is a legally binding commitment and will, in collaboration with industry stakeholders in Pakistan, continue our joint efforts in this very important area.

 The Responsible Trucking platform and the Truck Transport Social Guidelines

 As a first step, the Social Guidelines have been released.
-They reflect a joint commitment concerning truck drivers’ working conditions, including among others forced labour, working and resting times, remuneration and health
+They reflect a joint commitment concerning truck drivers’ working conditions, including, among other things, forced labour, working and resting times, remuneration and health.

 To move from guidelines to practical implementation, Responsible Trucking has an integrated approach focused on:

-• Developing an industry-wide spot-check tool that will allow hearing the voice of the drivers.
+- Implementing an industry-wide spot-check tool that will allow the voices of drivers to be heard.

-• Organising capacity building activities aimed at supporting transport buyers and suppliers empower drivers.
+- Organising capacity-building activities aimed at supporting transport buyers and suppliers to empower drivers.

 RELATED